 One may be tempted to argue that the above charts are misleading, because Singapore Airlines serves more regional destinations to begin with, and therefore those would naturally be more prominent in the list of Spontaneous Escapes.

 That’s a fair point, so I also looked at the overall % of destinations from each zone featured during Spontaneous Escapes.
 For example, if SQ serves a total of 5 destinations in the USA, and 3 of them appear during a given Spontaneous Escapes, then there’s 60% representation.

 When you average out the representation over the 20 months with Spontaneous Escape deals, the story is very similar: USA and Europe destinations are hard to come by.
 If it happens to come out in the month you want to travel, count yourself lucky, but otherwise it’s better to make other plans.

 Putting it all together

 If you’re the kind who believes that past performance is indicative of future returns, here’s an easy reference table showing all of Singapore Airline’s/SilkAir’s destinations and the frequency of their appearances in Spontaneous Escapes.

-Istanbul, Manchester, Milan, Moscow and Stockholm have never featured in Spontaneous Escapes, nor have Houston or New York JFK.
-It could be that loads on these routes are so good that discounted awards aren’t needed, or it could simply be that capacity is restricted (especially in the case of non-daily services like Moscow, Manchester, Houston and Stockholm).
+Istanbul, Milan, Moscow and Stockholm, and New York have never featured in Spontaneous Escapes.
+It could be that loads on these routes are so good that discounted awards aren’t needed, or it could simply be that capacity is restricted (especially in the case of non-daily services like Moscow and Stockholm).

 Signing up for cards or making purchases through the links in this article may generate a referral commission that supports the running of The Milelion.
 Found this post useful?
 Subscribe to our Telegram Channel to get these posts pushed directly to your phone, or our newsletter (on the right of your screen) for the latest deals and hacks delivered to your inbox.